 Example: For the majority of employees, adoption of the new system should be smooth, especially when allowed a few weeks to practice.
 There will be a select few employees who will be unable to learn the new technology, either due to personal limitations or prolonged time required to learn.

 Special cases: most of people is already.
-But few people are unable to learn the new technology since the personal limitations or prolonged time required to learn.
+But a few people are unable to learn the new technology since the personal limitations or prolonged time required to learn.

 Reinforcement